 Seiches are extensive wave actions on lakes, reservoirs, or other enclosed bodies of water caused by meteorological or seismic activity, such as earthquakes.
 Seiches can result in flooding or wave-caused damage when they overtop a body of water.
 The project area is located immediately downstream of Prado Dam, behind which dammed water could be subject to a seiche from seismic activity.
 However, the proposed project involves the implementation of a Class I Bikeway and Riding and Hiking Trail.
-Although the proposed project is anticipated to result in an increased number of bike/trail users, including increased maintenance activities, maintenance and use of the facilities and amenities would be related to recreational purposes only and therefore would be intermittent and temporary.
+Although the proposed project is anticipated to result in an increased number of bike/trail users, and maintenance activities, maintenance and use of the facilities and amenities would be related to intermittent and temporary recreational purposes only.
 No permanent, habitable structures would be included as part of the proposed project.
 Therefore, seiche-related impacts would be less than significant.

 The project area is situated within a canyon between the Chino Hills to the north and the Santa Ana Mountains to the south.
 Due to its location, there are a number of steep slopes in the vicinity of the project area that could subject the proposed project to inundation by mudflow during periods of heavy rains.
 However, the proposed project involves the implementation of a Class I Bikeway and Riding and Hiking Trail.
-Although the proposed project is anticipated to result in an increased number of bike/trail users, including increased maintenance activities, maintenance and use of the facilities and amenities would be related to recreational purposes only and therefore would be intermittent and temporary.
+Although the proposed project is anticipated to result in an increased number of bike/trail users, and maintenance activities, maintenance and use of the facilities and amenities would be related to intermittent and temporary recreational purposes only.
 No permanent, habitable structures would be included as part of the proposed project.
 Therefore, mudflow related impacts would be less than significant.
 This issue will not be analyzed further in the EIR.